jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 and finding folks to clean them for the refund is next to impossible and we have between 20 to 40 stalls that we clean.

-**VERY IMPORTANT** - camping forms need to be in by the deadline of August 1.
-(Not mailed on August 1 but in our hands by August 1)
+**VERY IMPORTANT** - camping forms need to be in by the deadline of July 12th with payment for camping.
+(Not mailed on July 12 but in our hands by July 12th.)
 This is to help us make sure there is enough room on the camping bars.
 It is sometimes a very tight squeeze with last minute camping space needed.
 Length of camper is important as not all sites are the same length.
 Again, we will keep a waiting list if spaces fill up.
+CAMPING DEADLINE IS JULY 12th.

 The fair provides the 4-H kids with sawdust for their shows, the draft horse exhibitors are welcome to use any remaining sawdust.
 Sometimes we run out of the sawdust and have bagged shavings available for a fee.